cakephp/datasources/readme.md

 ## Issues with datasources

-If you have issues with the datasources plugin, you can report them at http://cakephp.lighthouseapp.com/projects/42657-datasources/overview
+If you have issues with the datasources plugin, you can report them via [Github issues](https://github.com/cakephp/datasources/issues)